richfremgen/Cloud-Detection-Classifier/README.md

 Applying various Machine Learning methods to build a cloud detection classifier

 ## Overview of the project
-The goal of this project is the exploration and modeling of cloud detection in the polar regions based on radiance recorded automatically by the MISR sensor abroad the NASA satellite Terra.
-You will attempt to build a classi cation model to distinguish the presence of cloud from the absence of clouds in the images using the available signals/features.
+The goal of this project is the exploration and modeling of cloud detection in the polar regions based on radiance recorded automatically by the MISR sensor aboard the NASA satellite Terra.
+You will attempt to build a classification model to distinguish the presence of clouds from the absence of clouds in the images using the available signals/features.
 Your dataset has *expert labels* that can be used to train your models.
 When you evaluate your results, imagine that your models will be used to distinguish clouds from non-clouds on a large number of images that won't have these *exper labels*.

 ## 1 Data Collection and Exploration (30 pts)

-(a) Write a half-page summary of the paper, including at least the purpose of the study, the data, the collection method, its conclusions and potential impact.
+* Write a half-page summary of the paper, including at least the purpose of the study, the data, the collection method, its conclusions, and potential impact.
-(b) Summarize the data, i.e., % of pixels for the di erent classes.
-Plot well-labeled beautiful maps using x; y coordinates the expert labels with color of the region based on the expert labels.
+* Summarize the data, i.e., % of pixels for the different classes.
+Plot well-labeled beautiful maps using x; y coordinates the expert labels with the color of the region based on the expert labels.
 Do you observe some trend/pattern?
 Is an i.i.d. assumption for the samples justi ed for this dataset?
-(c) Perform a visual and quantitative EDA of the dataset, e.g., summarizing (i) pairwise relationship between the features themselves and (ii) the relationship between the expert labels with the individual features.
-Do you notice di erences between the
+* Perform a visual and quantitative EDA of the dataset, e.g., summarizing (i) the pairwise relationship between the features themselves and (ii) the relationship between the expert labels with the individual features.
+Do you notice differences between the

 ## 2 Preparation (40 pts)

 Now that we have done EDA with the data, we now prepare to train our model.

-(a) (Data Split) Split the entire data (imagem1.txt, imagem2.txt, imagem3.txt) into three sets: training, validation and test.
+* (Data Split) Split the entire data (imagem1.txt, imagem2.txt, imagem3.txt) into three sets: training, validation, and test.
 Think carefully about how to split the data.
 Suggest at least two non-trivial different ways of splitting the data which takes into account that the data is not i.i.d.
-(b) (Baseline) Report the accuracy of a trivial classi er which sets all labels to -1 (cloud-free) on the validation set and on the test set.
-In what scenarios will such a classi er have high average accuracy?
-Hint: Such a step provides a baseline to ensure that the classi cation problems at hand is not trivial.
+* (Baseline) Report the accuracy of a trivial classifier that sets all labels to -1 (cloud-free) on the validation set and on the test set.
+In what scenarios will such a classier have high average accuracy?
+Hint: Such a step provides a baseline to ensure that the classification problems at hand are not trivial.
-(c) (First order importance) Assuming the expert labels as the truth, and without using fancy classi cation methods, suggest three of the \best" features, using quantitative and visual justi cation.
-De ne your \best" feature criteria clearly.
-Only the relevant plots are necessary.
-Be sure to give this careful consideration, as it relates to subsequent problems.
+* (First order importance) Assuming the expert labels as the truth, and without using fancy classification methods, suggest three of the \best" features, using quantitative and visual justi cation.
-(d) Write a generic cross validation (CV) function CVmaster in R that takes a generic classi er, training features, training labels, number of folds K and a loss function (at least classi cation accuracy should be there) as inputs and outputs the K-fold CV loss on the training set.
-Please remember to put it in your github folder in Section 5.
+* Write a generic cross-validation (CV) function CVmaster in R that takes a generic classifier, training features, training labels, number of folds K and a loss function (at least classification accuracy should be there) as inputs and outputs the K-fold CV loss on the training set.

+## 3 Modeling (40 pts)

+We now try to  fit different classification models and assess the  fitted models using different criteria.
+For the next three parts, we expect you to try logistic regression and at least three other methods.
+* Try several classification methods and assess their  t using cross-validation (CV).
+Provide a commentary on the assumptions for the methods you tried and if they are satis ed in this case.
+Since CV does not have a validation set, youcan merge your training and validation set to  t your CV model.
+Report the accuracies across folds (and not just the average across folds) and the test accuracy.
+CV-results for both ways of creating folds (as answered in part 2(a)) should be reported.
+Provide a brief commentary on the results.
+Make sure you honestly mention all the classification methods you have tried.
+(b) Use ROC curves to compare the different methods.
+Choose a cutoff value and highlight it on the ROC curve.
+Explain your choice of the cutoff  value.

 ## 4 Diagnostics (50 pts)